Why Consider Upper Eyelid Surgery?

 - Avoid putting pressure on the eye.

-An upper eyelid ptosis repair patient may experience blurred vision in the days after surgery.
-The upper eyelid may be swollen, and an individual should try to keep the head elevated and use cold compresses to reduce swelling.
+Patients may experience blurred vision in the days after surgery.
+The upper eyelid can become swollen and bruised, which is why it’s important to keep the head elevated and use cold compresses to reduce swelling.

-Also, the upper eyelid may be stiffer than normal following upper eyelid ptosis surgery.
-A patient may require lubricating ointment and/or drops for several weeks after treatment to manage upper eyelid dryness.
+The upper eyelid can also become stiff following a blepharoplasty.
+A patient can use lubricating ointment and/or drops for several weeks after treatment to manage upper eyelid dryness.

-Are You a Candidate for an Upper Eyelid Treatment?
+Who is a Candidate for Upper Eyelid Treatment?

-For those who are considering an upper eyelid treatment, meet with an eye doctor.
-This allows a patient to undergo an eye consultation and receive insights into how to correct any upper eyelid issues.
+Anyone considering upper eyelid treatment should meet with an eye doctor first.
+This allows potential patients to undergo an eye consultation and receive insights into how to correct upper eyelid issues.
 The patient can also learn about various eye surgeries and evaluate myriad treatment options.